-The dos and don’ts of out of office messages
+The dos and don’ts of out of office messages + 10 examples

 Mailbutler shows you how to write a professional, informative out of office email for when you're away from work - and points out some things you should avoid.

-James has five years' experience as a Content Marketer, bylines on Left Foot Forward, Submittable, and INOMICS, and a Master's in History.
+James has seven years' experience as a Content Marketer, bylines on Left Foot Forward, Submittable, and INOMICS, and a Master's in History.
 In his free time he likes to read, play guitar, and write for his personal blog.

-For this reason, it's important that they are clearly written and contain exactly the information your recipients will need to continue working while you're away.
-Making sure your OOOs are clear and informative also mitigates any problems you might come across when you do finally return from work after that lovely weekend in the Cotswalds (or wherever it is you happen to go).
+For this reason, it's important that they are clearly written and contain exactly the information your recipients will need to continue working efficiently while you're away.
+Making sure your OOOs are clear and informative also mitigates any problems you might come across when you do finally return from work after that lovely weekend in the Cotswolds (or wherever it is you happen to go).

 We've previously written about why you shouldn't use out of office messages, giving you reasons why they aren't your best bet when you're away from your work for a time.
 However, if you're set on sending out of office emails while you're on holiday, it's also our responsibility to show you how to do them properly.

 The best way to structure out of office messages

-The dos of out of office emails
+The dos of out of office emails:

 - Do include the exact dates when you are not in the office.
-Incuding the precise dates of when you will be gone and when you will return means people know exactly when they should send you a follow up email to try and reach you when you're back - it's easy for emails to simply get lost in the mass when you're away for a while.
+Including the precise dates of when you will be gone and when you will return means people know exactly when they should send you a follow up email to try and reach you when you're back - it's easy for emails to simply get lost in the mass when you're away for a while.

 - Do communicate delayed response times.
 For situations when you’re out of office and you know you’ll have your hands busy with many other tasks when coming back, it is always good to let customers know that it might be a while before getting back to them, even when you've returned to work.

 - Do include the reason for your absence.
 Usually, if you let people know that you are out of office on a vacation trip, they will be less likely to try to contact you.

 Of course, if you're on holiday, maybe you don't want to be disturbed at all - and remember that some people have different opinions on what constitutes 'urgent'.

+What is a good automatic reply message?
 Good out of office email templates

 Here are some basic email templates showing what an out of office email should contain: